Skip to main content

 For more on choosing a mind mapping tool beyond AI features, see our best mind mapping software comparison or explore different visual note-taking methods to find your ideal approach.

 Ready to let AI build your knowledge maps?
-Try Atlas free and see how AI-powered mind maps connect ideas across all your sources.
+Try Atlas and see how AI-powered mind maps connect ideas across all your sources.

 Frequently Asked Questions